Healthy, beautiful, glowing skin is being supported primarily by your diet.

 1. Rainbow plate

 Fruits and vegetables from the foundation of a healthy skin diet.
-They contain powerful antioxidants that helps protect your skin from the damage caused by free radicals like smoking, stress, pollution, sun exposure and unhealthy diet.
+They contain powerful antioxidants that help protect your skin from the damage caused by free radicals.
+Free radicals in turn re caused by smoking, stress, pollution, sun exposure and unhealthy diet.

-Those bad boys can cause significant damage to living cells and tissues in what's known as 'oxidative stress'.
+Those bad boys can cause significant damage to living cells and tissues in the form of what's known as 'oxidative stress'.
 Antioxidants are what your body uses to counteract this stress.